Learn more about some of the therapy and assessment models that our providers offer:

 ROOTS & BRANCHES

-Roots & Branches is a time for parents of 2-5 year olds to gather, build community, and learn from each other.
-Each week, a new topic is presented for discussion (e.g., tantrums).
-Children are welcome, and they join parents for the second half for a playful activity and food/drink.
+Roots & Branches is a time for parents of 0-5 year olds to gather, build community, and learn from each other.
+Children are welcome to join and participate in fun activities while parents talk.
+Parents and children reunite near the end for a playful activity and snack.

 Child-Parent Psychotherapy, or CPP, supports families of children ages 0-6 after the child has experienced a traumatic event.
 The therapist holds both parent and child with compassion, supporting them to restore a sense of safety, fortify their relationship, and process traumatic events.